shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 For `OneToMany` association stores, it is important to derive from the `Shopware.store.Association` component, otherwise you will be missing some features of the variant view.

 Because the data is now lazy loaded, you have to remove the selection from the `getDetailQuery()` method in the PHP controller.
-However, the `variants` property needs still to be set to an empty array, because Ext JS needs it to create an empty store.
+However, the `variants` property needs still to be set to an empty array, because ExtJS needs it to create an empty store.
 We recommend you to extend the `getAdditionalDetailData()` method to implement this.

 ```php
 class Shopware_Controllers_Backend_SwagProduct extends Shopware_Controllers_Backend_Application